Geelong Easter Tournament: History

 In 1887 the first Geelong Easter Tournament was held in Geelong, Victoria, Australia.
-The tournament featured two events the main Geelong Easter Tournament and the Geelong Easter Handicap Tournament.
+The tournament featured two events: the main Geelong Easter Tournament and the Geelong Easter Handicap Tournament.
 The club also staged a Geelong Christmas Tournament at the end of the season.
-The Easter tournament ran annually until 1967 as part of the ILTF Circuit when it was discontinued.
+The Easter tournament ran annually as part of the ILTF Circuit until 1967, when it was discontinued.
 The Easter handicap tournament ran until the 1920s.